is-a-cat/Experemental/README.md

 Layer Selection: the layer selection menu.
 [WIP]
 ---
 18/12/13: Works as intended.
-Draws initial number of layers from length of array.
+Draws the initial number of layers from length of array.
 Just add the layer creation code to the draw new layer code and the same with layer switching.
 All this needs is graphics.